 - Add the rinsed spinach and sundried tomatoes to a blender or food processor and blend together.
 Remove and set aside.

 - Next, add the chickpeas to a large mixing bowl and use a potato masher to mash the chickpeas.
-Then, add in the flax egg, lemon juice, salt, garlic powder, and black pepper and continue mashing until a thick mixture forms.
+Then, add in the spinach and sundried tomato mixture, flax egg, lemon juice, salt, garlic powder, and black pepper, and continue mashing until a thick mixture forms.
 It's okay to leave some chickpeas whole for texture.

 - Then, add in the oat flour.
 Use the potato masher or a fork to mix together until all the flour is incorporated.
 Then, cover the mixing bowl and add the chickpea spinach mixture to the fridge to sit for 15 minutes.